seapagan-fem/product-preview-card-component/README.md

 and was a very interesting learning experience.
 I think I'll be doing more of these! :)

+*I also learned to be careful where you click on elements in Figma, you may activate a drop shadow by accident, then implement it not realising its not actually in the design!*

 I belive the CSS and HTML could be tightened up, I'll come back later and look at it with more experienced eyes.
 I'm open to suggestions!